Glenn Frey: Acting career

-As a television actor, Frey guest starred on Miami Vice in the first-season episode "Smuggler's Blues", inspired by his hit song of the same name, and had a starring role in the "Dead Dog Arc" of Wiseguy.
+As a television actor, Frey guest starred on Miami Vice in the first-season episode "Smuggler's Blues", inspired by his hit song of the same name, and had a starring role in the "Dead Dog Records Arc" of Wiseguy.
 He was also the star of South of Sunset, which was canceled after one episode.
 In the late 1990s, he guest-starred on Nash Bridges as a policeman whose teenage daughter had run amok and gone on a crime spree with her sociopathic boyfriend.
 In 2002, he appeared on HBO's Arliss, playing a political candidate who double-crosses Arliss and must pay a high price for it.

 Frey's first foray into film was his starring role in Let's Get Harry, a 1986 film about a group of plumbers who travel to Colombia to rescue a friend from a drug lord.
-Frey also did seven episodes of Wiseguy co-starring with Ken Wahl in 1989.
 Frey's next film appearance was a smaller role in Cameron Crowe's third film, Jerry Maguire (1996).
 Frey played the frugal general manager of the Arizona Cardinals football team who, in the film's climax, finally agrees to award Cuba Gooding Jr.'s character, wide receiver Rod Tidwell, a large professional contract.

 Personal life

 Frey was married twice.
 From 1983 to 1988, he was married to artist Janie Beggs.
 He married dancer and choreographer Cindy Millican in 1990.
-They had three children: a daughter, Taylor, in 1991 and two sons, Deacon in 1993 and Otis in 2002 and remained together until his death.
+They had three children: a daughter, Taylor, in 1991 and two sons, Deacon in 1993 and Otis in 2002, and remained together until his death.
 Deacon, following his father's death, toured with the surviving Eagles until he departed in 2022 in favor of a solo career.
+He rejoined the Eagles in 2023.